Communication-constrained hypothesis testing: Optimality, robustness, and reverse data processing inequalities: Simple robust binary hypothesis testing

-We now provide another explicit example that shows that (i) the robust sample complexity has phase transitions with respect to the amount of corruption, and (ii) the sample complexity of Scheffe's test can be strictly suboptimal. \begin{example}[Sample complexity of $\cB_\robust(p,q,\cdot)$] Let $0< \alpha < \beta < \delta < 1$, satisfying $ \delta < 2 \beta - \alpha$.
+In this section, we prove results concerning (robust) binary hypothesis testing that were omitted from \Cref{sec:BinHypTest}.
+We begin by providing another explicit example that shows that (i) the robust sample complexity has phase transitions with respect to the amount of corruption, and (ii) the sample complexity of Scheffe's test can be strictly suboptimal. \begin{example}[Sample complexity of $\cB_\robust(\{p,q\},\cdot)$] Consider $0< \alpha < \beta < \delta < 1$, satisfying $ \delta < 2 \beta - \alpha$.
 Let $p$ and $q$ be the following two distributions:

 where $\epsilon \leq 0.01$.
 Note that $\dtv(p,q) = \Theta(\epsilon)$.
-We have $\nstar(p,q) = \Theta\left(1/\epsilon^{1 + \delta}\right)$.
-For any fixed $\gamma > 0$, the sample complexity $\nstar_\robust(p,q, \epsilon^{1 + \gamma})$ satisfies the following growth condition for $\epsilon$ small enough, where we omit constant factors for brevity:
+We have $\nstar(\{p,q\}) = \Theta\left(1/\epsilon^{1 + \delta}\right)$.
+For any fixed $\gamma > 0$, the sample complexity $\nstar_\robust(\{p,q\}, \epsilon^{1 + \gamma})$ satisfies the following growth condition for $\epsilon$ small enough, where we omit constant factors for brevity:

 By \Cref{thm:ub-Simple-D-robust}, the sample complexity under communication constraints of $D = 2$ messages satisfies the same result up to constants (note that the optimal channel may change with respect to $\gamma$).
-On the other hand, for all $\gamma > 0$, the sample complexity of Scheffe's test for $\cB_\robust(p,q,\epsilon^{1 + \gamma})$ is $\Theta(1/\epsilon^2)$. \end{example} \begin{proof} Note that
+On the other hand, for all $\gamma > 0$, the sample complexity of Scheffe's test for $\cB_\robust(\{p,q\},\epsilon^{1 + \gamma})$ is $\Theta(1/\epsilon^2)$. \end{example} \begin{proof} Note that

-since $\delta < 2 \beta - \alpha$, which leads to the claim on $\nstar(p,q)$ by \Cref{fact:testing}.
+since $\delta < 2 \beta - \alpha$, which leads to the claim on $\nstar(\{p,q\})$ by \Cref{fact:testing}.

-The lower bounds on $\nstar_\robust(p,q,\epsilon^{1 + \gamma})$ follow by applying \Cref{fact:testing} on the following choices of $\tilde{p}$ and $\tilde{q}$, which lie within $\epsilon^{1 + \gamma}$ in total variation distance: \begin{enumerate} \item $\gamma > \delta$: This follows directly by choosing $\tilde{p} = p$ and $\tilde{q} = q$. \item $\gamma \in (\beta,\delta)$: This follows by choosing $\tilde{p} = p$ and $\tilde{q} = (1/2 -\epsilon^{1+ \delta}, 1/2 - \epsilon^{1 + \alpha}, \epsilon^{1 + \alpha}, \epsilon^{1+ \delta})$. \item $\gamma \in (0,\beta)$: This follows by choosing $\tilde{p} = p$ and
+The lower bounds on $\nstar_\robust(\{p,q\},\epsilon^{1 + \gamma})$ follow by applying \Cref{fact:testing} on the following choices of $\tilde{p}$ and $\tilde{q}$, which lie within $\epsilon^{1 + \gamma}$ in total variation distance: \begin{enumerate} \item $\gamma > \delta$: This follows directly by choosing $\tilde{p} = p$ and $\tilde{q} = q$. \item $\gamma \in (\beta,\delta)$: This follows by choosing $\tilde{p} = p$ and $\tilde{q} = (1/2 -\epsilon^{1+ \delta}, 1/2 - \epsilon^{1 + \alpha}, \epsilon^{1 + \alpha}, \epsilon^{1+ \delta})$. \item $\gamma \in (0,\beta)$: This follows by choosing $\tilde{p} = p$ and

 \end{enumerate} We now discuss the channels that achieve the upper bound.
 We will choose $\bT$ corresponding to $\I_A(\cdot)$, as follows: \begin{enumerate} \item $\gamma > \delta$: Take $A = \{4\}$.
 Then $\E_{\tilde{p}} (A) \geq 2\epsilon^{1 + \delta}/3$ and $\E_{\tilde{q}} (A) \leq \epsilon^{1 + \delta}/3$.
 As mentioned later, this can be tested with $O(1/ \epsilon^{1 + \delta})$ samples. \item $\gamma \in (\beta,\delta)$: Take $A = \{3\}$.
 Then $\E_{\tilde{p}} (A) \leq \epsilon^{1 + \alpha} - 2\epsilon^{1 + \beta}/3$ and $\E_{\tilde{q}} (A) \geq \epsilon^{1 + \alpha} - \epsilon^{1 + \beta}/3$.
 As mentioned later, this can be tested with $O(1/ \epsilon^{1 + 2 \beta - \alpha})$ samples. \item $\gamma \in (0, \beta)$: This follows by taking $A = \{2\}$ and using similar arguments as above. \end{enumerate}